Carry (song): Background and release

-Reception
+Critical reception

 Rolling Stone found "Carry" to be one of the prettiest moments on the album, describing it as a lush closer.
 Slant Magazine complimented it as a captivating melody, but felt the album as a whole was without pop structure or notable hooks.
 Writing for All Music Guide, Thom Jurek describes "Carry" as the most powerful and accessible track on the album.
 Glide Magazines reviewer felt "Carry" along with its preceding track "Seven Sisters" acted as an ideal couple to end the album.

-Video clip
+Music video

-The accompanying video clip features Amos playing the piano and singing the track in the studio, edited together with scenes from the Irish landscape and the Georgian style house owned by Amos, where the photoshoot for the album art took place.
+The accompanying music video features Amos playing the piano and singing the track in the studio, edited together with scenes from the Irish landscape and the Georgian style house owned by Amos, where the photoshoot for the album art took place.
 Amos' daughter acts the part of "Anabelle" from the album's narrative in the video clip.